jayventi/csv_config_tree/README.md

 R script takes a csv configuration file layout similar to a yaml file and returns a R list

 ## Description
-This R function takes as input a csv spreadsheet as a dataframe formatted in a similar mmanner to a yamal files and produces a R list data type matching csv configuration format.
+This R function takes as input a csv spreadsheet as a dataframe formatted in a similar manner to a yamal file and produces a R list data type matching csv configuration format.
 The format allows ignoring blank rows and comment lines indicated by #.

 ## Usage